 Graduate Registration (in-state) Scholarships

-The MFA in Generative Dramaturgy normally requires 6 semesters (three academic years) in residence.
-A minimum of 60 credit hours must be accrued to fulfill the degree requirements.
+The MFA in Generative Dramaturgy normally requires six semesters (three academic years) in residence.
+A minimum of sixty credit hours must be accrued to fulfill the degree requirements.
 Admission and retention in the program are based on academic performance and the faculty's evaluation of each student's portfolio, professionalism, skills, and talent.
 All MFA Generative Dramaturgy candidates are regularly evaluated by the faculty.
 Successful completion of the first year permits continuation in the program.
-All MFA Generative Dramaturgy candidates will complete a significant dramaturgical assignment as part of their degree requirements.
-Students also complete a Master's Report in their third year as part of their degree requirements.
+All MFA Generative Dramaturgy candidates fulfill significant dramaturgical assignments as part of their degree requirements.
+Students compose a Master's Report in their third year as part of their degree requirements as well as complete a self-designed Thesis Project.